-In May, we showed you the basic configuration of our Turris Omnia.
-The Omnia is a Czech router which runs open-source software and is mostly made of open hardware components.
+In part 1, we showed you the basic configuration of our Turris Omnia.
 In this article, we configure the Omnia to use HTTPS-only and harden its TLS configuration.
 Using HTTPS-only is a good practice even in your home network.

 Always stay in the loop!

 By default, our Turris Omnia is reachable via port 80 (HTTP) and 22 (SSH).
 HTTP is an unencrypted network protocol.
 This means that other devices in our local network could monitor and read the network traffic between a computer and the Omnia.
 Furthermore, we can’t be sure that we are really connected with our Omnia when connecting to 192.168.1.1.
 There is no cryptographic proof.